battlecode/battlecode-server-2017/specs.md

 Robot Resources
 ------------------

 Each robot has hitpoints (100, also known as health).
 When the hitpoints reach zero, the robot is immediately removed from the game.
-Hitpoints regenerate slowly over time (.25 per turn when it hasn't been damaged in the last 30 turns).
+Hitpoints regenerate slowly over time (.25 per turn when it hasn't been damaged in the last 30 turns, based on `GameConstants.SOLDIER_HEAL_TURN_DELAY` and `GameConstants.SOLDIER_HEAL_RATE`).

 In the past, robots used a resource to fuel their movement and computation.
 This year, the resource is action delay.
 A robot that does more computation will move more slowly (longer move/attack delay).
 Because move and attack delay are combined this year, this will also mean less damage per second for computationally intensive robots.